Table of Contents

-When the USB or external hard drive appears in the Disk Management, you can now follow Step 2 and Step 3 to restore your device out of 'USB/external hard drive not show up in This PC' error.
+When the USB or external hard drive appears in the Disk Management, you can now follow Procedure 1 and Procedure 2 to restore your device out of the 'USB/external hard drive not show up in This PC' error.

-If your USB or external hard drive does not show up in Explorer on your PC, you can now follow the three methods below to resolve this error now:
+If your USB or external hard drive does not show up in Explorer on your PC, you can now follow the three fixes below to resolve this error now:

 Method 1.
 Update or reinstall USB/external hard drive drivers

-6. Follow the onscreen guide in Update Driver Software Wizard to update USB or external hard drive drivers.
+Step 6.
+Follow the on-screen guide in Update Driver Software Wizard to update USB or external hard drive drivers.

 Method 2.
 Assign USB/external hard drive with a new drive letter to make it appear in Windows Explorer

-2. Find and right-click on your USB or external hard drive and select Change Drive Letter and Path...
+Step 2.
+Find and right-click on your USB or external hard drive and select Change Drive Letter and Path.

 Method 3.
-Format or create a new volume on USB/external hard drive
+Format or create a new volume on a USB/external hard drive

 After this, you can then format and reset the file system on your USB or external hard drive to NTFS with tips below: